cultuurnet/apidocs/projects/uitdatabank/docs/terminology.md

 Every event is required to have a related [place](#place) as its [location](#location), and can optionally have a related [organizer](#organizer).

+Find out more about events in the [What are events?](entry-api/events/introduction.md) guide.

 ## Online event

 Same as an [event](#event), but happening online (as indicated by their `attendanceMode` property).